Credential assets in Azure Automation

-An Automation credential asset holds a PSCredential object which contains security credentials such as a username and password.
+An Automation credential asset holds an object, which contains security credentials such as a username and password.
 Runbooks and DSC configurations may use cmdlets that accept a PSCredential object for authentication, or they may extract the username and password of the PSCredential object to provide to some application or service requiring authentication.
 The properties for a credential are stored securely in Azure Automation and can be accessed in the runbook or DSC configuration with the Get-AutomationPSCredential activity.

 Secure assets in Azure Automation include credentials, certificates, connections, and encrypted variables.
 These assets are encrypted and stored in Azure Automation using a unique key that is generated for each automation account.
 This key is stored in Key Vault.
 Before storing a secure asset, the key is loaded from Key Vault and then used to encrypt the asset.

 Azure Classic PowerShell cmdlets